gchux/cloud-run-tcpdump/README.md

 ## Available configurations

-The `tcpdump` sidecar accespts the following environment variables:
+The `tcpdump` sidecar accepts the following environment variables:

 -    `PCAP_IFACE`: (STRING, **required**) a prefix for the interface to perform packet capturing on; i/e: `eth`, `ens`...